EGR314-Team313/EGR314-Team313.github.io/docs/Design Ideation.md

 | Luke Jeffs |  Testing & Quality Lead | Handles troubleshooting, debugging, and verifying requirements |
 | Daniel Resnick | Design & Research Lead | Handles brainstorming, user needs, diagrams, and documentation |

-During class time we came up with ideas on sticky notes in Microsoft Whiteboard.
-We came up with a total of 100 sticky notes.
-The objective of this brainstorming session was to come up with any features or requirements that fit our user needs.
-After generating all of these ideas we grouped them into 3 categories.
-The categories were sensing, build features, and how the design would be powered.
+During class, our team used Microsoft Whiteboard to brainstorm ideas using sticky notes, ultimately generating around 100 unique concepts.
+The goal of this session was to propose any features or requirements that could support our user needs without limiting creativity.
+Once all ideas were collected, we organized them into three main categories to better understand our design direction.
+These categories included sensing capabilities, structural and build features, and potential power solutions for the device.

 ## Unsorted list